 There are several different ways to glue up waterfall miter joints like this, and I opted for what I think is the easiest one.
 I lined up the pieces with the miters facing down and put a piece of packing tape across the seam.
 Then I flipped over the pieces and put two more pieces of tape just past the miters to stop the squeeze out from getting on the wood.

 I folded up the miter and used the top to position and clamp down a pair of right angle squares to the slab.
 Instead of glue I used 5 minute epoxy again for this connection and applied it liberally to one side of the joint then folded up the miter and clamped the top to the right angle squares.

 7. Finish and Assemble the Epoxy Resin River Table

 I let the epoxy setup over night and took it out of the clamps the next day.
 The miter turned out great and all I needed was some final sanding before finish.

 I applied a two part oil based finish to the slab and the cherry and epoxy really came to life.
 The knots, spalting and grain variation in the cherry just pops against the depth of the blue epoxy resin with the metallic pigments.
 I buffed the oil off the surface and was ready for the base.

-I mounted the base upside down and shimmed the wood as necessary to fit my less than perfect welding job.
+Then I mounted the base upside down and shimmed the wood as necessary to fit my less than perfect welding job.
 I left the top of the base open in the back so at no is the metal crossing under the epoxy and obscuring the light passing through.

 This project really challenged me to try new things.
 It was fun to work with new materials like metal and epoxy resin and I’m looking forward to incorporating them into more projects in the future.

-Now the you’ve seen how to make a waterfall epoxy river table from a live edge slab you can head over to my Furniture Projects page to see some of the other pieces I’ve made.
+Now the you’ve seen how to make a DIY epoxy river table from a live edge slab you can head over to my Furniture Projects page to see some of the other pieces I’ve made.